Haverhill station (Massachusetts)

 Haverhill station is an intercity and regional rail station located in downtown Haverhill, Massachusetts, United States.
-It is served by Amtrak's Downeaster service and the MBTA Commuter Rail Haverhill/Reading Line; it is the northern terminus of MBTA service.
+It is served by Amtrak's Downeaster service and the MBTA Commuter Rail Haverhill/Reading Line; it is the northern terminus of MBTA service on the line.
+Haverhill is one of two major hubs for MeVa local bus service; the Washington Square Transit Center is located 1/5 mile east of the rail station.